If you're looking to get PAT testing (or electrical equipment testing) carried out for your commercial or domestic property, we're here to help.

 - Insulation resistance checks.
 This check makes sure that the insulation around the live parts of the appliance have a high level of resistance

 - With microwave ovens, we carry out an additional leakage test.
 Microwaves can get damaged over time, causing radiation leakages.
 If the radiation is above an acceptable level, we would recommend replacing the microwave

 - Function check - Once we’ve completed these tests, we conduct a function check to ensure that everything works as it should

-If there any remedial works that need doing when PAT testing, for example, a fuse needs changing or a plug needs replacing, our engineers will carry this work out as part of the test.
+If there are any remedial works that need doing when PAT testing, for example, a fuse needs changing or a plug needs replacing, our engineers will carry this work out as part of the procedure.